lzwjava/blog-source/resume.md

 ### Farben & HSBC Bank, Full Stack Engineer, 2022.11 - 2023.07
 * HSBC Bank is one of the largest banking and financial services institutions in the world.
 PayMe, an HSBC mobile payment service catering to Hong Kong residents with local phone numbers and banking services, boasted around 2.9 million active users as of November 2022.
 * I joined HSBC Bank as a contractor via Farben, contributing to the PayMe project.
-I did the microservice development for features like Auto Top Up and cloud migration.
+I did the microservice development for features like Auto Top Up and support cloud migration.
 * We utilized a strong tech stack including Java, Spring, and Kafka, along with Azure, Azure DevOps, and AWS for cloud services and continuous integration.

 ### Beyondsoft & DBS Bank, Full Stack Engineer, 2021.12 - 2022.11